Leader Rotation Is Not Enough: Scrutinizing Leadership Democracy of Chained BFT Consensus: Leadership Democracy Analysis

 The attack strategies and consensus rules of 2CHS and FHS are different, however, they behave the same in the MDP model.
 Specifically, in FHS, nodes send votes to the next leader, so the adversary controlling the next leader can hide the associated QC (\appref{appen:fasthotstuff}).
 In other words, the block is analogous to being overridden by the next adversarial leader in 2CHS.
 Therefore, these two protocols have the same state transition and reward matrices and thus have the same MDP models.
 We now introduce the four components of the MDP model for 2CHS and FHS.
 The state transition and reward matrices for 2CHS and FHS are shown in \tabref{tab:state_trans_CHS}.

 \bheading{Actions.} The actions modeled for 2CHS and FHS are the same as those described in \ssecref{subsec:mdpdesign}.

 \bheading{State space.} The state space is a three-tuple in the form of (\la, \lh, \leader), which is the same as those in \ssecref{subsec:mdpdesign}.
-Specifically, when all honest nodes have the same latest block and lock on the associated parent block, no other block except the parent block can be committed.
+Specifically, when all honest nodes have the same latest block and lock on the associated parent block, all blocks before the parent block, including the parent block itself, can be considered as being committed.
 (See the locking rule in \appref{appen:2chs}.)
-In other words, all blocks before the parent block, including the parent block itself, can be considered as being committed.
 Therefore, given two consecutive honest blocks, only the last honest block may be forked by an adversarial block.
-Besides, in 2CHS, if an adversarial leader creates a block forking with an honest block in the previous view, the adversarial block can always win by the deterministic \texttt{proposing rule} (\appref{appen:2chs}).
-Therefore, \lh can be simplified to have two values: $\{0, 1\}$.
-The value range of $\la$ and \leader is the same as those in the general model.
+Besides, in 2CHS, if an adversarial leader creates a block forking with an honest block in the previous view, the adversarial block can always win by the deterministic \texttt{proposing rule} (\appref{appen:2chs}). {If the adversarial leader attempts to fork more than one honest block, no honest nodes will vote for this new block according to the voting rule.
+It is meaningless for the adversary to engage in such behavior.
+We only need to consider a two-depth fork.
+Extending the forking depth to three or more does not yield any additional attack advantage and leaves our fairness bounds unchanged.} Therefore, \lh can be simplified to have two values: $\{0, 1\}$.
+The value range of $\la$ and \leader is the same as that in the general model.

 \bheading{State transition and reward allocation.} Given states and the adversary's action, we can decide $\la$ and $\lh$ for the next state and the associated transition rewards.

 \begin{packeditemize} \item \textbf{\texttt{Adopt}}.
 The adversary accepts honest blocks, and so the system returns to its initial state, where the honest nodes and the adversary hold the same chain.
 Thus, both \la and \lh become 0, and honest nodes receive reward $B_h = \lh$.
 Then, the current honest (resp., adversarial) leader proposes one block, \ie, \lh (resp., \la) increases by 1.